mailgun/documentation/source/api-email-validation.rst

 Parameter                Type           Description
 =====================    ===========    ============================================================================================================
-created_at               string         Date/Time that the request was initiated download_url             array          `csv` and `json` representation of the download link for the results of the bulk validations id                       string         list_id name given when the list was initially created quantity                 integer        number of total items in the list to be validated records_processed        integer        de-duplicated total of validated email addresses status                   string         current state of the list validation request. (``created``, ``processing``, ``completed``, ``uploading``, ``uploaded``, and ``failed``) summary                  collection     summary of the validations in the list provided result                   array          nested results count. (``catch_all``, ``deliverable``, ``do_not_send``, ``undeliverable``, and ``unknown``) risk                     array          nested risk assessment count (``high``, ``low``, ``medium`` or ``unknown``)
+created_at               string         Date/Time that the request was initiated download_url             array          `csv` and `json` representation of the download link for the results of the bulk verifications id                       string         list_id name given when the list was initially created quantity                 integer        number of total items in the list to be verified records_processed        integer        de-duplicated total of verified email addresses status                   string         current state of the list verification request. (``created``, ``processing``, ``completed``, ``uploading``, ``uploaded``, and ``failed``) summary                  collection     summary of the verifications in the list provided result                   array          nested results count. (``catch_all``, ``deliverable``, ``do_not_send``, ``undeliverable``, and ``unknown``) risk                     array          nested risk assessment count (``high``, ``low``, ``medium`` or ``unknown``)
 =====================    ===========    ============================================================================================================

-Get a list of bulk validation jobs:
+Get a list of bulk verification jobs:

-This request will return a list of validation jobs in descending order by time created.
+This request will return a list of verification jobs in descending order by time created.

 .. include:: samples/get-bulk-validations.rst